-The resemblance to Audi's own A6 is strong, particularly in the "tornado line" that borders the passenger cabin from the front fender to the rear fender.
-The size of the A4 is similar, too; it has grown substantially larger, "from one of the smallest cars in its class to one of the largest, versus competitors such as the Mercedes-Benz C-Class and the BMW 3 Series," according to AutoWeek.
-That increased size gives it "infinitely more presence," Car and Driver adds.
-"Imagery doesn't do justice to the new A4."
-Motor Trend likes the new "sculpted lines" and the "more aggressive front end," noting that the changes provide the A4 "a planted, sportier stance" that "holds the road with a new sense of confidence and enthusiasm."
-Cars.com deems the A4's LED lights "an uncommon feature, but they are very good at grabbing the attention of oncoming motorists thanks to the bright, white light they emit."
-In general, the exterior shape is more balanced on the wagon, which AutoWeek reviews favorably.
-It's "good-looking to boot," they report, with "muscular proportions, short overhangs and gracefully arcing roof."
+The resemblance to Audi's own A6 is strong, particularly in the "tornado line" that splits the body down the side.
+The A4 has grown substantially larger, "from one of the smallest cars in its class to one of the largest," according to AutoWeek.
+The size boost gives it "infinitely more presence," Car and Driver adds.
+Motor Trend approves of the new "sculpted lines," noting the changes provide the A4 "a planted, sportier stance" that "holds the road with a new sense of confidence and enthusiasm."
+Cars.com deems the A4's LED lights "an uncommon feature."
+The wagon looks better to AutoWeek, with its "muscular proportions, short overhangs and gracefully arcing roof."

-With the new A4 lineup comes a deeper, darker binnacled dash that omits some of the more expensive wood trim of the past, and in the process leaves off some of the impression of quiet luxury that used to pervade all Audis.
+Inside, the A4 has a binnacled dash that omits some of the more expensive wood trim of the past, and in the process leaves off some of the impression of quiet luxury that used to pervade all Audis.
 It's still handsome and well finished, but there's more black and metallic plastic and LCD readouts than ever.
 It's "a huge step forward," in Car and Driver's opinion.
-"Even without the sunroof, the space feels open and airy."
-Motor Trend gives their approval to the "high-quality materials and clean, attractive design" and thinks it's a "more substantial look than either the rival BMW 3-Series or the Mercedes-Benz C-Class-as well as the ubiquitous starter button.
+Motor Trend likes the "clean, attractive design" and thinks it's a "more substantial look " than its rivals.